-Question: Why is it not possible to attain immeasurable life in this life by practising mindfulness of the Buddha of Immeasurable Life (Amituofo) well?
+Question: Why is it not possible to attain immeasurable life in this life by practising mindfulness of the Buddha of Immeasurable Life And Light (Amituofo) well?

 Answer: It is extremely difficult to attain immeasurable life in this life due to various reasons.
 The fact that we wish to stay in Samsara instead of being born in Pure Land usually means we are already bound by excess worldly attachments.
 Such heavy defilements means our minds are far from being purified.

 Thus, it is hard to continually tune in to and experience the endless stream of merits shared by Amituofo to deserve immeasurable life here and now.
 We are simply currently neither pure nor meritorious enough due to negative karmic forces of habit and ill environmental influences.

 However, if our minds are sufficiently pure during our last moments, as built up from the momentum of regular attempts to purify our minds in everyday life, while being mindful of Amituofo with the right Faith, Aspiration and Practice, this will be adequate in connecting us to Amituofo, to let his immeasurable merits mingle with our limited merits, and bridge us across to his Pure Land, where actual immeasurable life will be attained.